CHAPTER 4230. WAIVER OF SERVICE

 § 4230.12.
 Documentation.

-(a) The county mental health and mental retardation program shall submit a written request for waiver to the Secretary of the Department of Public Welfare, with a copy of the request for waiver to the Deputy Secretary, Office of Mental Retardation and the Deputy Secretary, Office of Mental Health.
+(a) The county mental health and intellectual disability program shall submit a written request for waiver to the Secretary of the Department of Human Services, with a copy of the request for waiver to the Deputy Secretary, Office of Developmental Programs and the Deputy Secretary, Office of Mental Health and Substance Abuse Services.

 (b) A request for waiver shall include the following: